n0bitz/DF_Patch_Stuff/README.md

 # DF_Patch_Stuff
 Some patches for DeFRaG.
-Pretty much only contains custom `savestate` and `restorestate` commands for now.
-They can save/restore:
+Pretty much only contains grappling hook trail fixes and custom `savestate` and `restorestate` commands for now.
+The custom commands can save/restore:

 - Timer
 - Health